delivops/argocd-notifier/README.md

 To use the Slack integration, you need to create a Slack app and generate an API token.
 Follow these steps to create a Slack app:

 1. Go to the [Slack API](https://api.slack.com/apps) page.
 2. Click on the "Create New App" button.
+Select the workspace where you want to install the app (optional).
 3. Choose "From a manifest", select YAML, and paste the following code:

 ```yaml